Two Dimensional Subtraction -- Transfer Games: Eventual diagonal periodicity

 \begin{prop} Suppose $y_1+y_2\neq 2b$.
 Suppose further that either (i) $x_1\neq x_2$, or (ii) $x_1=x_2=1$ and $\lvert y_1-y_2 \rvert\neq b$.
 Then any bad pairs of $2$s in $L(b;x_1,y_1;x_2,y_2)$ eventually disappear. \end{prop}

-\begin{proof} Assume toward a contradiction that the bad pairs of $2$s do not eventually disappear.
-By a \emph{chain of bad pairs of $2$s}, we mean a sequence $(x,y), (x+m,y+n), (x+2m),(y+2n), \ldots$ where each adjacent pair is a bad pair of $2$s. \begin{claim} For any $k$, we can find a chain of at least $k$ bad pairs of $2$s. \end{claim} \begin{proof}[proof of claim] Suppose not.
+\begin{proof} Assume toward a contradiction that the bad pairs of $2$s do not eventually disappear. \begin{claim} For any $k$, we can find a chain of at least $k$ bad pairs of $2$s. \end{claim} \begin{proof}[proof of claim] Suppose not.
 Then by Lemma \ref{bad pair of 2s less than or equal to}, there is some column $x_0$, after which all chains of bad pairs of $2$s are of the minimal length, say $k_0>1$.